Cursive works on making GO Lab’s research deliver meaning and value to a global audience.

 Through collaborative workshops our teams came together to reshape the website’s structure, aligning it with the needs of three core audience groups.
 For unaffiliated users looking for a broad overview of the subject, we have The basics.
 Those with a deeper understanding in search of details, facts and stats, we have Knowledge bank.
 The Tools section is for those who need practical guides to support their work.
-And the Community section is where to contribute and connect through events, blog and news.
+Community is where to contribute and connect through events, blogs and news.

 We built a new, streamlined global navigation to speed up way-finding with fewer page-loads.
 Our aim is always to give users what they want as quickly and easily as possible.

 As designers and developers, it’s surely not our place to weigh in on the content.
 We make the tools, you bring the content…that’s how it works, right?
 Well not entirely.
 It’s important for us to understand the intended type and length of content so we can ensure a good user experience.